-Our mid-September weather has finally turned a bit cooler, putting hot soup back on the menu for the coming months.
+Our mid-October weather has finally turned cooler, putting hot soup back on the menu for the coming months.
 This recipe comes from Heidi Swanson, proprietor of a very popular vegetarian website, 101 Cookbooks.
 I haven’t used many of Heidi’s recipes because: a.)
 I’m not a vegetarian, although I eat lots of veg-based meals; and b.)
 Heidi tends to use ingredients that I would call “crunchy,” as in 1970’s era “crunchy granola.”
-If you were alive back then you’ll understand.

-Therefore I was pleasantly surprised when I found that her taco soup calls for regular ingredients: canned beans, taco seasoning and jarred salsa.
-She’s a vegetarian so she adds quinoa, but quinoa has become mainstream for us omnivores and it adds protein, so I wouldn’t call this soup “crunchy.”
+Therefore I was pleasantly surprised when I found that her taco soup calls for regular ingredients: canned beans, packaged taco seasoning ( ! ) and jarred salsa.
+She’s a vegetarian so she adds quinoa, but quinoa has become mainstream for us omnivores and it adds high-quality protein.
+If you haven't tried quinoa yet, this recipe is a great introduction.
+All you do is stir it in and allow it to cook with everything else.
+Couldn't be easier.

 Heidi says this is a recipe for lazy nights and she means it.
 Aside from chopping an onion, you just “dump-and-stir.”
 Don’t own an Instant Pot?
 No worries: directions for making this on the stovetop are given below.